rproepp/spykeutils/doc/source/intro.rst

 `scipy <http://scipy.org>`_ and :mod:`quantities`.
 In addition, Python 2.7 or newer is required.

-For the :mod:`plot` subpackage, :mod:`guiqwt` is required.
+For the :mod:`spykeutils.plot` subpackage, :mod:`guiqwt` is required.
 The main :mod:`spykeutils` can be used without guiqwt, but plotting will be unavailable.
 However, many spykeutils functions return data that can easily be plotted with an arbitrary plotting library, e.g.
 `matplotlib <http://matplotlib.sourceforge.net>`_.